mattermost/docs/source/deployment/guest-accounts.rst

 For configuration steps and technical documentation, see `Active Directory/LDAP Setup <https://docs.mattermost.com/deployment/sso-ldap.html>`_ and `SAML Single-Sign-On <https://docs.mattermost.com/deployment/sso-saml.html>`_.

-Converting a member user to guest will not change the channels they are in; however they will be restricted from discovering additional channel and unable to DM/GM users outside of the channels they are in.
+Converting a member user to a guest will not change the channels they are in; however they will be restricted from discovering additional channels and unable to direct message / group message users outside of the channels they are in.
 They can be added to channels by Team and System Admins.

 Inviting Guests to the Mattermost Server via Email